Skip to contents

 But how can this issue be addressed outside the FE framework?

-• Correlated group factors and predictors are no problem anyway, because partial pooling allows estimates of units o borrow strength from the whole sample and shrink toward a common mean (Shor et al. (2007)).
+• Correlated group factors and predictors are no problem anyway, because partial pooling allows estimates of units to borrow strength from the whole sample and shrink toward a common mean (Shor et al. (2007)).

-• If predictor and group factors correlate, one can remove this correlation by group-meaning (or “mean within clusters,” Bafumi and Gelman 2006; Gelman and Hill 2007, chap.
-12.6.).
+• If predictor and group factors correlate, one can remove this correlation by group-meaning (or “mean within clusters,” Bafumi and Gelman 2006; Gelman and Hill 2007, 12.6.).

 For now, we will follow the last recommendation and use the within- and between-version of phq4.